David Richardson (priest): Wider church leadership

 Richardson was for 10 years the clerical representative for Australia on the Anglican Consultative Council (1992–2002).
 He was also a member of the Anglican Church of Australia's General Synod (1988-2007) and its standing committee (1989-2007).
-For 25 years he was a member of the Australian National Liturgical Commission (1982-2004) and was its executive secretary for 15 years (1985-2004).
-As a member of the commission, he was one of the authors of A Prayer Book for Australia (1995).
 Richardson also participated in Australian and international Anglican-Catholic ecumenical bodies including the Australian Consultation on Liturgy and the Malines Conversations Group.